Hakata-jpn/portfolio-site2/projects/soaring-skies.md

 ![screenshot of user survey for keycap set](/static/img/user-survey.jpg)

 When I started, I didn't know how to render my keyboard project in 3D, which is a necessity in the hobby.
 Commissioning a 3D artist was not in my budget at the time, so I resolved to learn the process from start to finish in the span of a week.
-The renders were possible thanks to a community tool for Blender, and [renders can be seen here](https://imgur.com/a/TjAP57r)as well as the image below!.
-But even better than the renders are the physical prototypes.
-The latest samples from the manufacturer can be seen at the top of this page, with most of the colors confirmed for production.
+The renders were possible thanks to a community tool for Blender.
+[All renders can be seen here](https://imgur.com/a/TjAP57r) and the picture below was a render used to advertise the product.
 ![Nemui Keyboard with KAM Soaring Skies Keycaps](/static/img/nemui-fixed-compressed.jpg)

-Eventually, I had found a vendor in Vala Supply.
+After reaching out to various vendors in the community, I had found a vendor in Vala Supply.
 They are an Oregon-based keyboard retailer that was more than happy to help make my set a reality, but we needed global reach to get this sale done.
-I got into touch with several different vendors from around the world, as well as the intended manufacturer of KAM Soaring Skies: Keyreative/zFrontier.
+I got in touch with 7 different vendors from around the world, as well as the intended manufacturer of KAM Soaring Skies: Keyreative.
 Through their help, we were able to organize the sale and get it running.
-The group buy ended in November of 2021 and reached ~$70,000 in sales in one month, with an estimated arrival of December of 2022 for end consumers who purchased the set!
+The group buy ended in November of 2021 and reached ~$70,000 in sales in one month, with an arrival time of April 2023 for end consumers who purchased the set!
 [For the KAM Soaring Skies store page, click here.](https://vala.supply/products/kam-soaring-skies)

-![screenshot of store page for my keycaps at BaseKeys, a Japanese Vendor](/static/img/basekeys.jpg)
+![screenshot of store page for my keycaps at BaseKeys, a Japanese Vendor](/static/img/basekeys.jpg) *Store page for Basekeys, the Japanese vendor that sold KAM Soaring Skies*